screeps/docs/source/ptr.md

 The Public Test Realm is a stand-alone game server with its own world data, players' scripts, memory, and settings.
 It has been created for two purposes:

-1) testing changes and new features upcoming to the main server,
+1\) testing changes and new features upcoming to the main server,\
-2) providing players with a platform to safely test their scripts in a multi-room environment.
+2\) providing players with a platform to safely test their scripts in a multi-room environment.

 ---